Bully Hunter: Often harshly disciplines any engine that is mocking or belittling another.

 Adaptation Dye-Job: In the books, they were painted blue after arriving at Sodor.
 With three blue engines already, the TV producers wisely decided to keep their more distinctive black paint.

-However, in Season 18, it seems to have returned with a vengeance, to the point where Toad is utterly fed up with hearing the story.
+In "Toad's Adventure", this seems to have returned with a vengeance, to the point where Toad is utterly fed up with hearing about his arrival on Sodor.

 Break the Haughty: He gets a little too prideful in Oliver Owns Up, and end up bunker-down in a turntable well.